manjulaRathnayaka/WSO2ConApp/README.md

 Go to Repo and Build page and click on edit to start coding using cloud IDE.
 Lets create a class with name 'PlaceAPIDataRetriever' and try to get google place api data using a open source java library.

-	update pom.xml with dependency.
+Update pom.xml with dependency:

 		<dependency>
 			<groupId>se.walkercrou</groupId>
 			<artifactId>google-places-api-java</artifactId>
 			<version>2.1.2</version>
     		</dependency>

-	create class and write business logic.
+Create class and write business logic.
 The sample code is found at https://github.com/manjulaRathnayaka/WSO2ConApp/blob/master/src/main/java/com/HelloApp/PlaceAPIDataRetriever.java

-	Notice the special code segment used to read the 'googleAPIKey' value. private String getGoogleAPIKey(String applicationKey){
+Notice the special code segment used to read the 'googleAPIKey' value:

+	private String getGoogleAPIKey(String applicationKey){
 		String propValue = null;
 		String resourcePath = "/dependencies/"+applicationKey+"/googleAPIKey";